tamediadigital/hiring-challenges/sre-hiring-challenge/README.md

 # SRE hiring challenge
-## Intro
-Our daily work often requires more than just configuration of services and infrastructure, if we want to ensure the best possible outcomes for our projects.
-In this case, our fellow developers require our assistance in migrating an existing application from AWS Lambda to plain docker, since we run most of our applications on Kubernetes and we use docker-compose for development.

-## Your mission, should you choose to accept it:
 Your goal will be to add the [lambda functions](https://github.com/tamediadigital/conversation-echo-api) to our our docker-compose setup (as you see it here in this repository).
 It includes a [front-end](/conversation-app) which relies on the lambda functions.
 You can use this to test your work.
 It lives at `localhost:5050`.

 ### Step 1